norc-heal/heal-data-pkg-guide/docs/terms/index.md

 * For example, consider a figure that has been created as a potential candidate for inclusion as Figure 1A (in the context of a Figure 1 with panels A, B, and C) in a draft manuscript:

-    * a **png or jpg image file** exported from Corel Draw or Illustrator may directly underly the whole of Figure 1 (where image files for panel A, B, and C were formatted into a single Figure 1 in the context of a **Corel Draw or Illustrator file**);
+  * A **png or jpg image file** exported from Corel Draw or Illustrator may directly underly the whole of Figure 1 (where image files for panel A, B, and C were formatted into a single Figure 1 in the context of a **Corel Draw or Illustrator file**);
-    * a **png or jpg image file** produced and written to file by R or python code may directly underly specifically Figure 1A;
+  * A **png or jpg image file** produced and written to file by R or python code may directly underly specifically Figure 1A;
-    * this image file in turn depends upon the **code file** that produced it, as well as the **data file(s)** the code file read in and operated upon to create the final image file;
+  * This image file in turn depends upon the **code file** that produced it, as well as the **data file(s)** the code file read in and operated upon to create the final image file;
-    * the code file may have been created to implement a specific statistical analysis plan that is laid out in a larger **study protocol file**, or in a **statistical analysis plan file**;
+  * The code file may have been created to implement a specific statistical analysis plan that is laid out in a larger **study protocol file**, or in a **statistical analysis plan file**;
-    * the data in the data file may have been collected using a protocol laid out in a specific **protocol file**, and if the data file(s) underlying the result in 1A is/are tabular data file(s), a **data dictionary** for the data file(s) is likely to be required to interpret/use the data file(s)
+  * The data in the data file may have been collected using a protocol laid out in a specific **protocol file**, and if the data file(s) underlying the result in 1A is/are tabular data file(s), a **data dictionary** for the data file(s) is likely to be required to interpret/use the data file(s)

 !!! note
     * When listing Associated Files/Dependencies for a result in the Results Tracker, start by following the full dependency trail backwards from the result, as demonstrated in the example above